Trailblazing TV journalist Barbara Walters to retire in 2014

-Pioneering journalist Barbara Walters, the first woman to co-anchor a U.S. evening news program, plans to retire in May 2014 after more than five decades as a prominent figure on U.S. television, a source familiar with her plans said on Thursday.
+Pioneering journalist Barbara Walters plans to retire in May 2014 after more than five decades as one of the most prominent figures on U.S. television, a source familiar with her plans said on Thursday.

 Walters, 83, is expected to announce her retirement to viewers herself in the coming weeks, the source said.